Zhankun-Xiong/M2UMol/README.md

   <img src="pics/molecular_analysis_des.png" width="100%"/>
 </p>

-#### Matters needing attention about the API:
+#### Matters needing attention about the tool:
 1. The Canonical SMILES is recommended as the input.
 2. Some molecules may have long generic names, you can often choose 'no' to make the result more concise.
 3. The html file will be generated in 'HTMLpainter' fold, which named in the format "$YOUR SMILES$-molecular_information.html".
 You can open it up and view the molecular analysis we provided.
 In addition, a folder named "$YOUR SMILES$" containing the attention visualizations and the molecular structure images will be generated, please keep this folder in the same directory as the html file).
-4. Due to size limitations, the data on which the API is based can be downloaded in [this link](https://huggingface.co/datasets/Zhankun-Xiong/Dataset_for_M2UMol/tree/main/molecular_analysis).
+4. Due to size limitations, the data on which the tool is based can be downloaded in [this link](https://huggingface.co/datasets/Zhankun-Xiong/Dataset_for_M2UMol/tree/main/molecular_analysis).

 Here in, the example molecule we chose did not appear in our pre-training phase.
 For this molecule, only its SMILES is available in DrugBank, which can simulate an extreme case of molecular analysis where the available information about the molecule is sometimes very poor or only SMILES is available.
 The tool can be used as an AI-assisted drug design tool to visualize the importance of each part of a molecule, retrieve data from the library for four modes, and search drugs that may be similar to it, while only inputting molecular SMILES.
 This information may be able to provide reference for researchers and guide the direction of experiments to a certain extent, which will help the process of drug discovery and drug development.